rcl-identity/docs/aadb2c.md

 # Create AAD B2C
 **V7.0.0**

 In this section, we will create an Azure Active Directory B2C tenant for the RCL Digital Identity platform.
+The AAD B2C will be used to manage user data and act an an *Identity Provider* (IdP) to provide the functionality for users to sign-in to websites.

 # Create an Azure AD B2C tenant